depeperwinkel

 Save:

-- Store your nutmeg in closed packaging, for example an opened nut in the storage compartment of the nutmeg mill
+- store your nutmeg in a closed container, for example an opened nut in the storage compartment of the nutmeg mill

 - preferably store in a dark, dry and cool place